 A student must qualify in all four topics either by passing a section of the Written Qualifying Examination or by getting a grade of A- or above in the corresponding course.

-Each PhD student must take the Oral Qualifying Examination the first time it is given after the student has been at UCCS for a semester.
+Each PhD student must take the Written Qualifying Examination the first time it is given after the student has been at UCCS for a semester.
 The student may have taken some courses in the first semester already, and the Written Qualifying Examination needs to be taken for each topic from the list above in which the student has not already qualified by receiving a grade of at least A-.
 This is to help the student decide which (additional) classes from the list above the student the student needs to take going forward.
 A student who passes a certain individual topic in the Written Qualifying Examination will be waived from taking the corresponding course.
 However, the total number of graduate credits and courses the student has to take in the PhD program will not change.

 A student having any sponsorship via the advisor's research funding or departmental teaching must qualify on all four topics by the end of the second year after admission to the PhD program.
 Other PhD students must qualify on all four topics by the end of the third year after admission to the program.

 A course can be retaken once to qualify on a topic although all courses taken will be on UCCS transcript.
 A student may transfer in classes after successfully completing the first semester at UCCS, to include possibly qualifying examination classes.
 Such classes must be from a US-based R1/R2 university as defined by Carnegie Foundation's Research Universities.
 In the case a student requests to use coursework taken at a non-R1/R2 institution or an institution outside the US, the CS PhD Program Director, in consultation with CS-PPC will make the decision.

 A student who has not qualified on all four topics within the time stated above will be dismissed from the PhD program.